Alvor1991/PP2-Online-Quiz/README.md

 * **Score Counter**
 ![Score Counter image](assets/readme-files/score-counter.png)
     - The Score Counter feature serves as a vital component in enhancing user engagement and motivation throughout the quiz experience.
 By dynamically updating in real-time as users progress through the quiz, it provides immediate feedback on their performance, reinforcing their sense of accomplishment and investment in the activity.
-The visual representation of the score not only offers users a clear indication of their current standing but also stimulates a sense of progression and achievement as they move closer to completing the quiz.
+The visual representation of the score offers users a clear indication of their current standing, while stimulating a sense of progression and achievement.

-### Player Score
+### Quiz Score

-The Player Score feature adds significant value to the overall user experience by providing personalized feedback based on the user's performance in the quiz.
+The Quiz Score feature adds significant value to the overall user experience by providing personalized feedback based on the user's performance in the quiz.
 It not only serves as a means of gauging their success but also offers encouragement and motivation to play the quiz again.
 By categorizing scores into different levels such as "OK," "Good," "Great," and "Perfect," this feature effectively communicates to users where they stand relative to their peers and their own potential.
 Moreover, it creates a sense of achievement and progress.

 * **OK Score (less than 5)**
 ![OK Score image](assets/readme-files/ok-score.png)